griegner/griegner.github.io/_pages/about.md

 ---
 I'm a research technician at the [Brain Mechanisms of Pain and Health Lab](https://www.zeidanlab.com/) at UC San Diego and previously a neurosience undergraduate student at USC and the [Brain and Music Lab](https://dornsife.usc.edu/labs/brainandmusic/).

-My research experience is in cognitive neuroscience, using experimental and computational methods to model how the brain constructs the experiences of both pain and music.
-Through exposure to traditional and emerging data science tools, I've since found an interest in the development of software to make these resources accessible and reproducible across research settings.
+My research experience is in cognitive neuroscience, using experimental and computational methods to uncover how the brain represents both pain and music.
+Through exposure to traditional and emerging analytical tools, I've since found an interest in the development of these open-source resources to insure accessibility and reproducibility across research settings.

 ---